ccp5UK/dl-poly/documentation/source/UserManual/examples.rst

 Potassium Sodium disilicate glass (NaKSi:math:`_{2}`\ O\ :math:`_{5}`) using two and three-body potentials.
-Some of the two-body potentials are read from the TABLE file.
+Some of the two-body potentials are read from the TABVDW file.
 Simulation at 1000 K using NVT Nosé-Hoover ensemble with SPME.
 Cubic periodic boundaries are in use.
 The total system size is 69,120 ions.